Everyway That I Can

 "Everyway That I Can" (also spelled as "Every Way That I Can") is a song by Turkish singer Sertab Erener, with music composed by herself and Demir Demirkan, lyrics written by Demirkan, and production and arrangement by Ozan Çolakoğlu.
 It in the Eurovision Song Contest 2003, held in Riga, winning the contest.
 It was the first entry from Turkey in the contest that did not feature any Turkish lyrics.

-It went on to achieve commercial success throughout Europe, peaking at number one on singles charts of Greece, Sweden, and Turkey, as well as attaining top-10 peaks in Austria, Belgium, the Netherlands, Romania, and Spain.
+The song went on to achieve commercial success throughout Europe, peaking at number one on singles charts of Greece, Sweden, and Turkey, as well as attaining top-10 peaks in Austria, Flanders, the Netherlands, Romania, and Spain.
 It continues to be ranked among the best Eurovision entries.

 Background

 Conception

 "Everyway That I Can" was composed by Sertab Erener and Demir Demirkan with lyrics by Demirkan.
 Erener recorded it with production and arrangement by Ozan Çolakoğlu, famous for his works with pop idol Tarkan.
 She recorded two versions of the song, one fully in English, and another with Turkish and English lyrics.